CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

 This mod needs **UPM (Unity Plugin Manager)** to work.

-1. See its developer **[Install Instructions](https://www.reddit.com/r/slimerancher/comments/84ux68/official_thread_debug_menu_mod/)** and follow the first 3 steps of it - if something is unclear, see the following tips:
+1. See its developer **[Install Instructions](https://www.reddit.com/r/slimerancher/comments/84ux68/official_thread_debug_menu_mod/)** and follow the first 3 steps of it - if something is unclear, see the following infos might help you:

    * **Correct folder?** See [Screenshot for UPM Installation](#screenshot-for-upm-installation).
    * **How to find your Game folder?** Follow the [instructions here](https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335) in the link - but click **"Browse Local Files..."** instead of "Verify integrity of game files..." as the last step.